Continuous, Subject-Specific Attribute Control in T2I Models by Identifying Semantic Directions: Acknowledgement

 \section{Acknowledgement}

 We thank Timy Phan for proofreading and feedback.
-This project has been supported by the German Federal Ministry for Economic Affairs and Climate Action within the project ``NXT GEN AI METHODS – Generative Methoden für Perzeption, Prädiktion und Planung'', the German Research Foundation (DFG) project 421703927, and the bidt project KLIMA-MEMES.
-The authors acknowledge the Gauss Center for Supercomputing for providing compute through the NIC on JUWELS at JSC.
+This project has been supported by the German Federal Ministry for Economic Affairs and Climate Action within the project ``NXT GEN AI METHODS – Generative Methoden für Perzeption, Prädiktion und Planung'', the project ``GeniusRobot'' (01IS24083), funded by the Federal Ministry of Education and Research (BMBF), the bidt project KLIMA-MEMES, and the German Research Foundation (DFG) project 421703927.
+The authors acknowledge the Gauss Center for Supercomputing for providing compute through the NIC on JUWELS at JSC and the HPC resources supplied by the Erlangen National High Performance Computing Center (NHR@FAU funded by DFG project 440719683) under the NHR project JA-22883.